MicrosoftDocs/m365copilot-docs/docs/faq.md

 #### What is the difference between Actions and plugins?

-In general, *Actions* are the functionality that provide skills to Copilot via Copilot extensions.
-Developers can build Actions from Copilot connectors (plugins and Power Platform connectors), conversational, prompt or flow.
+In general, *Actions* are the functionality that provides skills to Copilot via Copilot extensions.
+Developers can build Actions from Copilot connectors (plugins and Power Platform connectors), conversational, prompt, or flow.
 With Actions developers can light up Copilot extensions that work *in context* of Microsoft 365 Copilot or they can also be used to provide skills to Copilot extensions that work in immersive experiences, such as declarative copilots.

-While the terms "actions" and "plugins" might be used interchangeably, however, technically an Action refers to a single API call from a plugin (*e.g.*, "Close ticket #1234"), whereas a plugin encompasses a collection of functions (*e.g.*, close, create, resolve, etc.).
+While the terms "actions" and "plugins" are sometimes used interchangeably, however, technically an Action refers to a single API call from a plugin (*e.g.*, "Close ticket #1234"), whereas a plugin encompasses a collection of functions (*e.g.*, close, create, resolve, etc.).

 #### What is the equivalent of API-based plugins in Copilot Studio?